PerryM123/memories_backend/docs/My Notes.md

 ## TODO:
 - I have so many TODO comments...
 Let's solve and reduce them by a lot
+- Is it possible to add a prettier to php laravel files so that trailing commas won't be allowed????

 ## My Notes:
 - Can create users